 If we follow the above, we can see that we can have the following sequences leading to additional Heap Buffer Overflows:

-• at [1] we have the first path that is not interesting: when the LI size says it is smaller than the block offset. this is of course the ONLY path that makes sense for GPRS - but the code was missing a check for the other paths to verify it only occurs due to being in E-GPRS mode
+we have the first path that is not interesting: when the LI size says it is smaller than the block offset. this is of course the ONLY path that makes sense for GPRS - but the code was missing a check for the other paths to verify it only occurs due to being in E-GPRS mode - at

-• at [3] the case where the fragment starts inside the first block but ends after it and at [4] the case where the E_GPRS data unit fragment starts after the first RLC data block; we care about option [3], because
+the case where the E_GPRS data unit fragment starts after the first RLC data block; we care about option[3]

-• at [5] and [6] we hit the two additional separate heap buffer overflow, as the comments explain, in both cases the problem is that the final LI adding up to over 1560 maximizes the allocation size, but the memcpy sizes do not account for the value of pdu_size_over_1560, neither do they use a pdu_alloc_end_ptr check similarly to the one case (explained above) where that check is in place to prevent an overflow
+we hit the two additional separate heap buffer overflow, as the comments explain, in both cases the problem is that the final LI adding up to over 1560 maximizes the allocation size, but the memcpy sizes do not account for the value ofpdu_size_over_1560

-• at [5] we therefore get a case that would allow to overwrite beyond the 1560 sized allocation by approx one block size, whereas at [6] we would get a negative sized memcpy
+we therefore get a case that would allow to overwrite beyond the 1560 sized allocation by approx one block size, whereas at[6]

 Exploitability